roaet/wafflehaus/README.rst

 Request Networks Configuration and Definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+    Network
-Network: a UUID of a network that is required to be present or missing in the body of a "create server" request
+        a UUID of a network that is required to be present or missing in the body of a "create server" request

  The following sample paste.ini will be used during the explanation of configuration (line-numbers on the left for clarity):

 Request Networks consumption::